Power makes slow return to eastern New Orleans - NewsBreak

 The widespread power outages are hampering a number of refiners in the region.
 All told, nine Louisiana refineries, which collectively account for about 13% of the nation’s refining capacity, were forced to close, at least temporarily, by the storm, the U.S. Energy Department said Tuesday.

-Valero said late Tuesday that it was still assessing the storm's impact on its St. Charles and Meraux refineries.
-Its other Gulf Coast refineries, all in Texas, are running.
+Valero said late Tuesday it’s assessing its St. Charles and Meraux refineries in Louisiana for potential impact from the storm.
+Its other Gulf Coast refineries are operational.

-Shell said its Norco manufacturing site, one of the country's largest petrochemical facilities, lost power and the building suffered damage.
-Additionally, its primary crew-change heliport in Houma, Louisiana, sustained “significant damage," and the company needs to establish a temporary heliport in the next few days.
+And Shell said its Norco manufacturing site, one of the country’s largest petrochemical facilities, lost power and suffered building damage.
+Additionally, its primary crew-change heliport in Houma, Louisiana, sustained “significant damage” as well, and the company needs to establish a temporary heliport in the next few days.

-Benchmark U.S. crude erased early gains and fell about $1 or 1.5% to $67.49 per barrel in late-morning trading on the New York Mercantile Exchange.
+In early trading, benchmark U.S. crude rose 57 cents to $69.07 per barrel in electronic trading on the New York Mercantile Exchange.

 Comments / 0